• Skip to primary navigation

 Place the pot pie into the oven and bake for 20 to 25 minutes, until the top crust is golden brown.
 Carefully remove the chicken pot pie from the oven and allow it time to cool for 5 to 10 minutes before cutting with a sharp knife to serve.
 Enjoy!

-close up side view of piece of chicken pie on white plate beside a fork
+Close up side view of slice of finished pot pie on white plate by a fork.

 Tips & Tricks for the Best Chicken Pot Pie Recipe